becamorin20/Group-16/docs/final.md

 enough technical information to be able to (mostly) reproduce your project, in particular, use pseudocode and equations as much as possible.

+### Baseline
+We considered two baselines for our project.
+One was a randomly moving agent and one was an agent moving according to the mob_fun.py algorithm from a Malmo example.

+#### Random
+Randomly pick an action each time.
+One possible advantage of this is that the agent doesn't have to do a lot of calculations in order to update parameters and pick an action, unlike our RL agent.
+This can allow the agent to possibly move quicker.
+However, we consider this advantage marginal.

+Obviously a disadvantage of this algorithm is its inability improve or make decisions based on its position and the relative position of zombies.

+#### Mob Fun Algorithm
+The mob fun agent works by continually moving straight forward and then gradually angling its movement (i.e. turning) using a score to determine the turn angle.
+The turn score is determined using a sum of a weighted cost of turning, cost of entity proximity, and cost of proximity to edges.
+We copied directly from the weights used by the Malmo example, where the turn weight was $$0$$, the entity proximity weight was $$-10/(distance$$ $$to$$ $$entity)$$, and the proximity to edge weight was $$-100/(distance$$ $$to$$ $$wall)^4$$ for each wall.

+One advantage of this algorithm is its use of continuous actions.
+The agent is constantly moving, never stopping to make calculations.
+The only commands it sends are the angle which to turn by.
+This can allow the agent to possibly move faster and survive longer because zombies may have a harder time catching up to it.

+One disadvantage of this algorithm is its inability to improve over time.
+Using the same starting state, the agent is always moving in this same initial direction, deviating its path only slightly depending on the movements of the zombies.

 ### Markov Decison Process (MDP)
 We first describe our Markov Decision Process.